-As a tax attorney and author of the leading book on bitcoin IRA, How to Use Retirement Funds to Purchase Cryptocurrencies, I am often asked about the benefits of using a self-directed or solo 401(k) plan to buy bitcoin or other cryptocurrencies.
+As a tax attorney and author of the leading book on Bitcoin IRA, How to Use Retirement Funds to Purchase Cryptocurrencies, I am often asked about the benefits of using a Self-Directed IRA or Solo 401(k) plan to buy Bitcoin or other cryptocurrencies.

 If you’re a Bitcoin investor, you want to invest in Bitcoin and other cryptocurrencies without high commissions.
 It’s likely that you also want control over the private key, which is vital to the purchase and holding of cryptocurrencies securely.